in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 Read this - "The in28Minutes Way" - https://github.com/in28minutes/in28minutes-initiatives/tree/master/The-in28Minutes-Way

 Some facts
-- 75% - Percentage of New Java Projects/Microservices using Spring/Spring Boot
+- 75% - Percentage of New Java Projects using Spring/Spring Boot
-- 300% - Increase in Microservices using Spring Boot in the last two years!
+- 300% - Increase in Microservic using Spring Boot in the last two years!
 - 70% - Percentage of Real World projects using Maven
 - 70% - Percentage of Real World Projects using Git as Version Control.
 Fork, Like and Play!
 - 10+ - We are in the world of Microservices.
 We create a number of small microservices.
 That means understand how to set up projects is a very important skill.
 We help you learn that by creating a number of small projects during this course.